amadeuio/testing-with-jest-and-typescript/README.md

 - If you just want to run one particular test file, use `npm test filename.test.ts` inside the [`__tests__/`](__tests__/) directory

-- If you want to run the TypeScript function files without the need to transpile to JavaScript first, you can use ts-node by running `ts-node filename.ts`
+- If you want to run the TypeScript function files in [`src/`](src/) without the need to transpile to JavaScript first, you can use ts-node by running `ts-node filename.ts`

 - Have fun messing around with this project, changing or adding new tests and functions!